A Guide to Unclaimed Dividends with IEPF

 - Lost or damaged physical share certificates.

-- Passing away of investors without providing inheritors with any information.
+- Passing away investors without providing inheritors with any information.

 - Not updating bank information linked to the Demat account.